ahsu1230/mathnavigatorSite/constellations/onboarding.md

 ## Starting Development

 If you're a back-end developer, you will probably be working on `orion`.
-Go to the `orion` directory and read the README file there.
+Go to the [orion](./orion) directory and read the README file there.
 You will also need to install Golang to start developing.

 If you're a front-end developer, you won't need any more installation steps.
-Go to the `gemini-user` or `gemini-admin` directories to read more about developing in those projects.
+Go to the [gemini-user](./gemini-user) and [gemini-admin](./gemini-admin) directories to read more about developing in those projects.

 ---